Fiserv/tenants-doc/writing.standards.md

 **Spelling out numbers in paragraphs**

 1. Spell out numbers one through nine if a paragraph has only numbers **nine and below**.

 2. If you have number 10 and also numbers below 10, then use the digits for all numbers.

 3. If a sentence has a mixture of values 1–9 and greater than 9, use numbers for all the values.
 Example: This procedure supports sections 1, 6, 10, and 15 of the policy.Exceptions: units of measurement, time, input.
 Example:

- 1. In text—One institution, four sandwiches, nine skateboards.
+&emsp;1.
+In text—One institution, four sandwiches, nine skateboards.<br.

- 2. Units of measurement—1 inch; 7 feet; 4pm; 5-digit; Enter 6 in the field.
+&emsp;2.
+Units of measurement—1 inch; 7 feet; 4pm; 5-digit; Enter 6 in the field.<br>

 **Using numeric in tables**